ZeroQI/Absolute-Series-Scanner/README.md

     - Handheld
     - Multi-Systems (Mame, Mess)
     - Phone

-###Which Metadata/Title source to select?
-- Anime:     AniDB.net, Hama use an offline title database from them ("main title" is the best, or romaji "x-jat".
-"En" titles have hoorrors like "bombshells from the sky" for "Asobi ni Iku yo!" serie).
-AniDB use small posters, no background.
-Hama use ScudLee's xml mapping files to crosss reference the anidb id to the tvdb series
-- TV Series: TheTVDB.com or TVrage or TheMovieDB (yep support series now), no db site will store (DVD) boxset specific files (nor sport or porn for tvdb).
-TVDB has high resolution posters, background images, screenshots, and episodes summaries, all lacking from AniBD.net, but they do not carry porn series so no metadata for this type.
-- Movies:    TheMovieDB.org, naming convention: "Movie Title (Year).ext" </LI>

 ###Japanese Media Manager
 It uses anidb as source and uses hash info from file to determine what the show is (release included) and where it goes.